Anaheim Wrongful Death Lawyers

 - Gifts/Benefits — This covers the expected gifts/benefits you would have received from the deceased victim.

-- Hospital, funeral, and burial costs – All the expenses related to the hospitalization of the victim before their death, if any, can also be compensated.
+- Hospital, Funeral, and Burial Costs — Any expenses related to the hospitalization of the victim before their death, if any, can also be compensated.

 Non-Economic Damages

-The second type is losses that are harder to calculate due to their subjective nature.
+These losses are harder to calculate due to their subjective nature.
 Known as non-economic damages, these intangible losses include the following:

-- Consortium – This covers the loss of sexual relations between the spouse and the deceased.
+- Consortium — This covers the loss of intimate relations between the spouse and the deceased.

 - Guidance — The loss of the deceased victim’s guidance and training.